About

 We will also be hosting a drinks reception on the Thursday evening, which is included in the price of your ticket!

-Day 1 will consist of an afternoon of workshops run by our very own Jumping Rivers R pros.
+Day 1 will consist of an afternoon of workshops run by some of our very own Jumping Rivers R pros, as well as guest presenter Cara Thompson.

 Summary